-Based on several initial simulations, constants for PID regulator was set on
+Based on several initial simulations, constants for PI regulators were set on

-$$P_i = 3, \quad I_i = 0.00375, \quad P_u = 20, \quad I_u = 0.5.$$ (4.39)
+$$P_i = 3,$$ $I_i = 0.00375,$ (4.40)

+$$P_u = 20, I_u = 0.5.
+(4.41)$$

-It should be noted that PI regulator is based on true state value.
-If we have only an estimate of the state, we are tended to use some characteristic of probability distribution of the state.
-Reasonable choice can be mean value, maximum value or even random sample from the distribution.
-Discussion of effect of difference choice in our particular case is mentioned later.
+It should be noted that the PI regulator is based on the value of the true state.
+Having only an estimate of the state, we are tended to use some characteristic of probability distribution of the state, for example mean value.
+Another possibility could be maximum value or random sample from the distribution, however, these are more sensitive on accuracy of the estimate and, in a case of large uncertainty, they often propose unstable control actions.
+Due to this we will aim only on the PI regulator computed for mean value.